vitaly-zdanevich/geeknote/README.md

 * synchronize your local files and directories with Evernote;
 * use Evernote with cron or any scripts.

 Geeknote is open source and written in Python.
-Geeknote can be used anywhere where you have Python installed (even in Windows if you like).
+Geeknote can be used anywhere you have Python installed (even in Windows if you like).

-In this document we'll show how to work with Evernote's notes, notebooks and tags using Geeknote and how to use Geeknote search.
+In this document we'll show how to work with Evernote's notes, notebooks, and tags using Geeknote and how to use Geeknote sync.

 ## Installation
 You can install Geeknote using [Homebrew](http://brew.sh/)/[Linuxbrew](https://github.com/Homebrew/linuxbrew), or from its source.